-The OSI SAF is much interested in receiving your feedback, would appreciate your acknowledgment in using and publishing about the data, and we like to receive a copy of any publication about the application of the data.
-Your feedback, e.g., directed to scat@knmi.nl, helps us in maintaining the resources for the OSI SAF wind services.
+The OSI SAF is much interested in receiving your feedback, would appreciate your acknowledgment in using and publishing about the data, and like to receive a copy of any publication about the application of the data.
+Your feedback helps us in maintaining the resources for the OSI SAF wind services.